 How to Treat Keratosis Pilaris on Your Face (Without Irritation)

-Keratosis pilaris on your face looks like acne but doesn’t act like acne.
+Keratosis pilaris on your face looks like acne but doesn’t behave like acne.
 No whiteheads form.
 Benzoyl peroxide does nothing.
-The bumps stay rough and persistent no matter what acne treatment you try.
+The bumps stay rough and persistent no matter what acne treatment you try, because KP isn’t an acne problem.
+It’s a keratin buildup problem, and it needs a completely different approach.

 How to Treat Keratosis Pilaris on Your Face (Without Irritation)